-- Stir in the fruit and serve over Pound Cake or Ice Cream.
+- Stir in the fruit and serve over Pound Cake, Cheesecake, Buttermilk Pancakes, or Ice Cream.

 Any kind of stone fruit will work in this recipe - peaches, plums, apricots, or nectarines.
-You can also use sliced pineapple or apples.
-And, while I haven't tried it yet, I imagine bananas would also be delicious.
+You can also use sliced pineapple, bananas or apples.
+And, while I haven't tried it yet, I imagine mangos would also be delicious.

 Amount Per Serving: Calories: 316Total Fat: 14gSaturated Fat: 9gTrans Fat: 1gUnsaturated Fat: 4gCholesterol: 37mgSodium: 234mgCarbohydrates: 50gFiber: 2gSugar: 41gProtein: 1g